Some Fundamental Theorems in Mathematics: Epilogue: Value

 \section{Epilogue: Value}

 Which mathematical theorems are the most important ones?
 This is a complicated variational problem because it is a general and fundamental problem in economics to define {\bf ``value"}.
 The difficulty with the concept is that ``value" is often a matter of taste or fashion or social influence and so an {\bf equilibrium of a complex social system}.
 Value can change rapidly, sometimes triggered by small things.
 The reason is that the notion of value like in game theory depends on how it is valued by others.
 A fundamental principle of {\bf catastrophe theory} is that maxima of a functional can depend discontinuously on parameter.
 As value is often a social concept, this can be especially brutal or lead to unexpected {\bf viral effects}.
-The value of a company depends on what ``investors think" or what analysts see for potential gain in the future.
+First of all, value is often linked to {\bf historical or morale considerations}.
+We tend more and more to link artistic and scientific value also to the person.
+In mathematics, the work of Oswald Teichm\"uller or Ludwig Bieberbach for example are linked to their political view and so devalued despite their brilliance \cite{Segal2003}.
+This happens also outside of science, in art or in industry.
+The value of a company now also depends on what ``investors think" or what analysts see for potential gain in the future.
 Social media try to measure value using ``likes" or ``number of followers".
 A majority vote is a measure but how well can it predict correctly what be valuable in the future?
 Majority votes taken over longer times would give a more reliable value functional.
-Assume one could persuade every mathematician to give a list of the two dozen most fundamental theorems and do that every couple of years, and reflect the ``wisdom of an educated crowd", one could get a good value functional.
-Ranking theorems and results in mathematics are a mathematical optimization problem itself.
+Assume one could persuade every mathematician to give a list of the two dozen most fundamental theorems and do that every couple of years, and reflect the ``wisdom of an educated crowd", one could probably get a pretty good value functional.
+Ranking theorems and results in mathematics are a mathematical optimization problem by itself.
 One could use techniques known in the ``search industry".
-One idea is to look at the finite graph in which the theorems are the nodes and where two theorems are related with each other if one can be deduced from the other (or alternatively connect them if one influences the other strongly).
+One idea is to look at the finite graph in which the theorems are the nodes and where two theorems are related to each other if one can be deduced from the other (or alternatively connect them if one influences the other strongly).
 One can then run a {\bf page rank algorithm} \cite{LangvilleMeyer} to see which ones are important.
-Running this in each of the major mathematical fields could give an algorithm to determine which theorems deserve the name to be ``fundamental". \\
+Running this in each of the major mathematical fields could give an algorithm to determine which theorems deserve the name ``fundamental".
+Now, there was also a problem with publishing the page rank as people tried to manipulate it using search engine optimization tricks.
+Google now does no more give the page rank of a website, simply to avoid such manipulations.
+The story illustrates that reflecting about algorithms that measure value can influence the algorithm itself and even destroy it.
+Similarly as in quantum mechanics, the measurement process can influence the experiment to the point that it is no more reliable.